 Shpiel (sometimes spelled spiel) — Yiddish for “play” or “skit.”
 A Purim shpiel is a humorous and dramatic presentation of the events outlined in the Book of Esther, often performed on Purim eve.

 Taanit Esther — Hebrew for “the fast of Esther.”
 A fast from sunrise to sunset on the day before Purim, it commemorates the fast that Queen Esther and the Jews of Shushan undertook.

-Tzedakah —literally, “righteousness,” but it is often interpreted as charity.
+Tzedakah — Hebrew for “righteousness” or “justice,” but it is often interpreted as charity.
 It is a commandment to give tzedakah to those in need on Purim.

 Pronounced: muh-GILL-uh, Origin: Hebrew, meaning “scroll,” it is usually used to refer to the scroll of Esther (Megillat Esther, also known as the Book of Esther), a book of the Bible traditionally read twice during the holiday of Purim.
 Slang: a long and tedious story or explanation.